Talking points ahead of England’s clash with North Macedonia

 How will Southgate juggle his selection?

 Southgate has dealt with a disruptive build-up and saw his already absentee-hit selection compounded by five of his initial group withdrawing through injury.
-A further three players have been absent for periods for the meet-up due to personal reasons, with Kieran Trippier among those and leaving the camp on Sunday.
-It means England have travelled to Skopje with just 22 players and Southgate is having to balance load, fitness and freshness for a potential dead rubber that will see wholesale changes.
+A further three players have been absent for periods for the meet-up due to personal reasons, with Kieran Trippier among those and leaving the camp on Sunday, while Jarrod Bowen later withdrew after sustaining a knee injury in training.
+It means England have travelled to Skopje with just 21 players and Southgate is having to balance load, fitness and freshness for a potential dead rubber that will see wholesale changes.
 Cole Palmer will be hoping to make his first start after making his debut off the bench on Friday.
 The Chelsea talent was a late call-up along with Ezri Konsa and Rico Lewis, who will be hoping to win their first cap in the Balkans.

 Can back-up attackers impress?

 Record goalscorer Harry Kane would love to have the chance to pad his stats in Skopje, but surely Southgate will use this opportunity to give Ollie Watkins a run out as number nine.
-No England striker has been able to nail down a position as back-to the skipper but the in-form Aston Villa striker has a great chance with Ivan Toney banned and Callum Wilson suspended.
-Jarrod Bowen is another that needs to grasp his opportunity if Southgate turn his way.
-Selecting the 26-year-old over Raheem Sterling is a show of faith but the five-cap forward has so far failed to take his West Ham performances onto the international stage.
+No England striker has been able to nail down a position as back-up to the skipper but the in-form Aston Villa striker has a great chance with Ivan Toney banned and Callum Wilson suspended.

 Macedonian revenge mission